drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

 Colour normalisation is a vital pre-processing step in medical imaging.
 By reducing staining variability, techniques like CBN, CD, and CLAHE ensure ML models focus on disease-relevant features.
 However, the choice of technique should be guided by the specific dataset and computational constraints.

-# PART 2.
+# Part 2.
 Simplifying Pre-processing: Can Data Augmentation Replace Colour Normalisation?

 Pre-processing is the backbone of any ML pipeline, especially in medical imaging, where accuracy and reliability are paramount.
 Traditionally, CN has been the gold standard for handling variability in histopathology images.
 However, advancements in **Data Augmentation (DA)** techniques have opened the door to alternative workflows that promise simplicity without sacrificing performance.